 The operational problems faced by banks in 2021 cannot be overestimated.
 KPMG expects to permanently disrupt the mobile banking business, with offshore service center closures requiring additional outsourcing and, often, long-term domestic labor.
 “Investing in the necessary workforce assistance and preparedness would be crucial in a challenging era,” says the financial manager.

-Banks must focus their efforts on incident management methods and playbooks for employee training in domestic circumstances or risk revealing deficiencies that are not recognized until they are too late.
+Banks must focus on incident management methods and employee or recruitment training playbooks for domestic circumstances.
+Failing to do so risks exposing deficiencies that may go unnoticed until it is too late.

 Naturally, it’s not only the workers who make an interactive transition.
 This change aligns with customer behavior changes.
 The bank branches closed three times a day long before this pandemic, as thousands of years dragged this conventional industry into the digital era.
 27% of millennia have never visited a traditional bank.

-The expansion of digital banking means that a wide range of security and privacy issues must be well understood, including:
+The expansion of digital banking means that organizations must fully understand a wide range of security and privacy issues, including:

 It is not surprising that 87% of bank managers said they had greater cybersecurity difficulties last year.
 Banks and financial institutions will require more than one tool to tackle this concern properly.
 They need a dedicated, continuous security awareness program that is always up to date with their staff.